 It’s the little things that trigger epiphanies.
 Those tiny moments of recognition that make me say “Oh!
 I see!”

-A few days ago, I took my Canon S100 out of my shoulder bag where it lives.
+A few days ago, I took my Panasonic out of my shoulder bag where it lives.
 I’m very careful with my cameras.
 When I’m shooting, I’m so focused that unless I adhere to a strict routine, I lose stuff.
 As I’ve gotten older, I lose stuff anyway and I don’t want to lose any cameras, so I follow my checklist to make sure that no camera or accessory gets left behind.
 I pull the camera out of my bag, stuff its sleeve in my pocket, take my pictures, and put it all back.
-When I get home, I pop the SD card out, plug it into the computer, download the pictures, clear the card and return it to the camera.
-Back into my bag it goes.
-I know if I keep to the program, I will always have a camera near at hand.
-For some reason, the last time I used it, I didn’t put the S100 away and left it next to the monitor.
-I’m sure I had a reason, though I can’t recall what it was.
+When I get home, I pop the SD card out, plug it into the computer, download the pictures, put away that card and put a new one in the camera.

 It was late.
-I was on my way to bed, but stopped in my office to collect the cordless phone to return it to its cradle in the bedroom.
-I noticed the camera lying on the desk.
+I was on my way to bed but stopped in my office grab an extra battery which was when I noticed the camera lying on the desk.
+I must have put it there when I put the battery in its charger.
 I picked up the camera and thought “Gee, I should swap the battery and charge this one.
 I’ve been using it a lot.”